cloudius-systems/capstan/README.md

 ## Installation

-You need a working Go environment installed.
-See [Go install instructions](http://golang.org/doc/install.html) for how to do that.
-Go version 1.1 or later is required.
+You can install Capstan either by downloading pre-built binaries or building it from sources.

+### Prerequisites

+You need to have a hypervisor such as QEMU/KVM or VirtualBox installed on your machine to launch OSv VMs.

-You also need QEMU installed.
+If you want to build your own OSv images, you need QEMU installed.

 On Fedora:

 ```
 $ sudo yum install qemu-system-x86